 It seemed for a while during the early 1990s that every new anthology in the burgeoning field of cultural studies contained a paper concerning a subculture devoted to writing and circulating fiction in which Captain Kirk and Mr. Spock were in a sexual relationship.
 (I am not making this up.)
 One's memory is selective, and I suppose there were cultural-studies anthologies that neglected the matter, but the scholar in question sure got a lot of mileage out of her research.

-As the Roman playwright Terence said to me, “Nothing human is foreign to me."
+As the Roman playwright Terence said, “Nothing human is foreign."
 That said, the topic did not exactly seem inexhaustible.
 But it was exemplary of the main emphasis in cultural studies at the time: the insistent argument that people were not merely passive consumers of the products of mass culture, but found ways to invest them with meaning that were creative, subversive, unpredictable, and otherwise just very interesting indeed.
 And this is true, up to a point – though once beyond that point, which is soon reached, you end up sailing the seas of profound self-delusion.
 People seemed to think that having insights into Madonna or "Punky Brewster" meant they qualified as Gramscian organic intellectuals .
 This never struck me as a plausible reading of the Prison Notebooks, and as cultural activism it was decidedly wanting in either strenuousness or social impact.

 On the other hand, it was steady work.
 The grad student friends I managed to alienate through griping about it are doing all right for themselves, and the woman who wrote all those papers about Kirk/Spock shows up on TV as a talking head in documentaries, though not in her capacity as expert on that topic.
 Woe to anyone suggesting that consumers are anything but creative, subversive, unpredictable, etc. My recollection from 20 years ago is that people found it urgent to denounce “culture in the Matthew Arnold sense” (i.e., the domain of masterpieces: "the best which has been thought and said in the world”) in order to focus attention on “culture in the anthropological sense” (which subsumes every aspect of life in a given society).
 Thus one marked the boundary between “elitist” and “democratic” conceptions of culture.
 The urgency of this distinction has long since faded, and it was always fairly obtuse about what poor old Matthew Arnold had in mind, but you still have to kick him from time to time, just to make sure he’s dead.